lmammino/paint-shop-problem/README.md

 node src/index.js <path to input file>
 ```

-The example files from the problem description are stored in `[exmaples](/examples)` so you can run the program against them.
+The example files from the problem description are stored in [`examples`](examples) so you can run the program against them.
 E.g:

 ```bash
 node src/index.js examples/case1.txt